 Out of staters Ken Jones and Bob Packard were the first to reach all the Idaho county high points.
 Dan Robbins was the first Idaho resident to reach the summit of all of Idaho’s county high points.
+Terri Rowe of Boise became the first woman to complete the list on August 6, 2019.
 As you will see from the table, it takes a lot effort, time, snacks, and gas money to finish the list.

 Hiking the U.S. state high points is a popular activity, and naturally leads to considering the next level of detail, the 3,140+ county high points.
 During the 1990s lists were prepared that locate these points, based on the USGS 7.5′ maps.
 The book County High Points by Andy Martin, email@example.com, includes all these lists.

 Hiking the counties of different western states—AZ, CA, CO, ID, MT, NM, NV, OR, UT, WA, and WY—makes an interesting goal, and Idaho proved to be a challenge.
 The Idaho County High Point List was finally completed on Labor Day of 2001 by Ken Jones and Bob Packard.
 This leaves Montana as the only uncompleted western state (as of 2018).

 High Points of Idaho’s 44 Counties

 The Idaho high point list was composed by county high point guru Andy Martin.
 Please note that some of Idaho counties’ highest points are not ranked summits.
 The average elevation is 8,289 feet (364,705 feet in peaks/44 counties).
 The high points in the table are shown in order by elevation.
 I have linked the peaks that are found on this website to the peak’s page.

 |Blaine||Hyndman Peak||12,009||?-5N-19/20E||Hyndman Peak|

 |Lemhi||Bell Mountain||11,612||36-11N-27E||Bell Mountain|